source-foundry/pre-post/README.md

 ## Modify Text Specimen

 This project was created for the development of the [Hack typeface](https://github.com/source-foundry/Hack).
 It can be easily adapted to other typeface project needs.
-The text specimens are defined in HTML using a Jinja2 template that can be modified and executed using the same approach as described above.
+The text specimens are defined in HTML using a Jinja2 template.
+This template can be edited and rendered with the approach  described above.

 The Jinja2 template is on the repository path: `templates/specimen.html`.
-Please refer to the Jinja2 documentation for additional templating usage details.
+Please refer to the Jinja2 documentation for additional details in order to address any modification needs.

 ## License